ArcBlock/forge-cli/README.md

-  checkin                                Send a poke tx to the network to get tokens for test config [options] [action]              Read/write chain/node config declare:node                           Declare the current node to be a validator candidate download [options] [version]           Download a forge release without activate it help <subcommand>                      Show help of a sub command install|init [options] [version]       Download and setup forge release on this machine join <endpoint>                        Join a network by providing a valid forge web graphql endpoint
+  checkin                                Send a poke tx to the network to get tokens for test config [options] [action]              Read/write chain/node config declare:node                           Declare the current node to be a validator candidate download [version]                     Download a forge release without activate it help <subcommand>                      Show help of a sub command install|init [options] [version]       Download and setup forge release on this machine join <endpoint>                        Join a network by providing a valid forge web graphql endpoint